Christopher Priest (novelist): Awards and honours

 In 1983 Priest was named one of the 20 Granta Best of Young British Novelists.
 In 1988 he won the Kurd-Laßwitz-Preis for The Glamour as Best Foreign Fiction Book.

 Between 7 November and 7 December 2007, the Chelsea College of Art and Design had an exhibition in its gallery Chelsea Space inspired by Priest's novel The Affirmation.
 It followed "themes of personal history and memory (which) through the lens of a more antagonistic and critical form of interpretation, aims to point towards an overtly positive viewpoint on contemporary art practice over any traditional melancholy fixation".

-Personal life
+Personal life and death

-Priest lived in Devon, but now lives on Isle of Bute.
-He was married to writer Lisa Tuttle from 1981 to 1987 and to Leigh Kennedy from 1988 to 2011, with whom he had twins.
-He currently lives with speculative fiction writer Nina Allan.
+Priest lived in Devon, and later on the Isle of Bute.
+He was married to writer Lisa Tuttle from 1981 to 1987, and from 1988 to 2011 to Leigh Kennedy, with whom he had twins.
+He later lived with speculative fiction writer Nina Allan until his death, by which time Allan had become his wife.

+Priest died from small-cell carcinoma on 2 February 2024, at the age of 80.